Comfort-Jolade/MechaCar_Statistical_Analysis/README.md

 Deliverable 4:
 ## Study Design: MechaCar vs Competition.
-A statistical study that can quantify how the MechaCar performs against the competition using the Horse Power of the Cars as our metric.
+### A statistical study that quantify how the MechaCar performs against the competition using the Horse Power of the Cars as our metric.

 H0 : MechaCar vehicle performance is not more efficient than other car brands H1 : MecharCar vehicle performance is more efficient than other Car brands.